dotboris/eldritch/README.md

   # calculate something that will take a long time
 end

-# ...

-# now we need to result of the task
+# we need to result of the task
 res = 2 + task.value # waits for the task to finish
 ```